-All Class III and Class IV and FDA class 2, 3, and 4 Food Service Establishments (FSEs) are required to install either an Active Grease Recovery Unit (AGRU) or a minimum 1,000 gallon outdoor in-ground passive grease interceptor.
+All Class III and Class IV and FDA class 2, 3, and 4 Food Service Establishments (FSEs) are required to install either an Active Grease Recovery Unit (AGRU), Super Capacity Grease Interceptor (SCGI), or a minimum 1,000 gallon outdoor in-ground passive grease interceptor.
 Specific requirements for these devices are outlined in the General Permit.
-All of the following fixtures must be connected to either an AGRU or an outdoor passive grease interceptor:
+All of the following fixtures must be connected to FOG Management Equipment:

 - pot sinks (3 bay sinks)

 - any sink into which fats, oil, and grease are likely to be introduced;

 - soup kettles or similar devices; wok stations;

 - floor drains or sinks into which kettles may be drained;

 - automatic hood wash units; and